 |St Catherine's||1+several smaller prizes|

-Offers a repetiteur scholarship designed for pianists interested in accompanying and conducting; the duties are split between assisting with practical music in the college and acting as repetiteur with the Oxford-based 'New Chamber Opera' company.
-Candidates interested in the repetiteur scholarship should indicate their interest when applying for a place at St Catherine's College by entering 'repetiteur scholarship' in the further details section of their UCAS application.
+Offers a repetiteur scholarship designed for pianists interested in accompanying and conducting.
+The duties are split between assisting with practical music in the college and acting as repetiteur with the Oxford-based 'New Chamber Opera' company.
+Candidates interested in the repetiteur scholarship should indicate their interest in the further details section of their UCAS application when applying for a place at St Catherine's College by entering 'repetiteur scholarship'.
 Auditions may take place during the December interview period or at candidates' convenience in early January.

 Leask Music Scholarships are competed for by audition during Hilary Term and are intended to assist students with the cost of music lessons.